mahrts/mahrts/README.md

 My work is grounded in three pillars:

 - Engineering → building reliable, testable, and maintainable systems
-- MLOps → ensuring reproductible and tractable pipeline
+- MLOps → ensuring reproducible and tractable pipeline
-- Mathematics → designing principled models with a focus on interpretability
+- Mathematics → Designing principled and empirically-sound models

 I’m driven by developing ML systems that have impact, not just theoretical elegance.

 ### 🚀 Current Focus

 * Building and deploying ML systems (FastAPI, cloud platforms)
-* Strengthening MLOps and engeneering best practices
+* Strengthening MLOps and engineering best practices
 * Staying up to date with modern ML trends (LLMs, generative AI)

 ### 📌 Some Featured Projects